claserre9/node_front_end/README.md

 ### Usage

-When you pull this repo, please create the .env file and NODE_EN=developement for example.
+When you pull this repo, please create the .env file and NODE_ENV=developement for example.

 Make sure that you have node and npm installed before running :